Learning to paint with acrylics is an ongoing process. Mastering new acrylic painting techniques opens the door to a varied portfolio of artwork.

 Hold your brush upright and use only the tips to produce tiny dots of color.
 Press more firmly to get larger blob like texture depending upon what you want to achieve.

-You can use several colors to give the illusion of depth and shadows.
+You can use several different colors to give the illusion of depth and shadows.
 You can also do an entire painting using this technique.

 Splattering